aljc/aljc.github.io/notes/thinking-with-machines.md

 ## The Friction of Value

 The central difficulty of modern engineering is no longer acquiring technical knowledge.
-The AI provides that breadth.
+AI provides that breadth.
 The true scarcity is the human capacity to define and enforce value.

 AI is excellent at optimizing for technical metrics: speed, conciseness, or adherence to a defined pattern.
 But it is value-neutral.
 It has no concept of what is good for your team, your business, or your long-term maintainability.
 It doesn't know the unwritten rules of the world the code must inhabit.

-The most profound work the AI forces upon us is engaging with this friction of value:
+The most profound work AI forces upon us is engaging with this friction of value:

-- The AI can give me a dozen architectural options.
+- AI can give me a dozen architectural options.
 I have to choose the one that aligns with my budget, my team’s skill level, and my company’s appetite for risk.
 I provide the judgment.
-- The AI can write code that is technically flawless.
+- AI can write code that is technically flawless.
 I have to ensure the abstraction is readable and aesthetically pleasing to the humans who will maintain it for the next five years.
 I provide the taste.
-- The AI will simply reflect its training data.
+- AI will simply reflect its training data.
 I have to push back to ensure the system is aligned with ethical standards and legal constraints.
 I provide the accountability.

 ## On Thinking with Machines